audreybenetti/audreybenetti/README.md

 <p align="left">
 I'm a programming student in Brazil.<br>
 Also almost an architect!
-I'm passionate about urbanism, technology and solving problems.<br><br>
+I'm passionate about urban planner, technology and solving problems.<br><br>
 Currently studying Java and Kotlin at Let's Code.
 </p>
   <h2></h2>